Not-Baguette/Project-Gideon/README.md

 A personal virus I made in python as a little fun project, This is continuation of Project Blackrod, a similar project but without a downloader and less features, you wouldn't be able to change the payload too because of that.
 Project Gideon will be regularly maintained and get features added if I got more nice ideas.
 I might not be updating it alot on Github though ~as I am too lazy to change it from personal use I made for myself or vice versa.~

 ## Todo (Totally not me just being lazy)
-### Once this is done, I will make the 2.0.1 Minor Update
-- [X] Bug Fixes
-- [X] Fixes on file generations
-- [X] Removed Redundant Feature
-- [X] Actually Test it on yourself
-- [X] Removed Form Downloader (Still working but seperated, see: [Gform Downloader](https://github.com/Not-Baguette/Project-Gideon/blob/1.4.0-stable/gform_download.py))
-- [X] More fixes due to decoupling

 ### I dunno when I will do this but I'll get to it sooner or later
 - [ ] Make it so that chrome is unopenable via `ctypes` lib
 - [ ] Make a builder for easier installation (Reason: I just never did it so I am not sure how and which approach should I do, should I go with `setup.py`? `build.bat`?
 [Probably going with `build.bat`])